Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 Simplistic
 Limited

-Different phases and each phase begins with creativity/growth and then you come to a crisis and when each crisis is dealt with you come to next growing stage.
+Different phases and each phase begins with growth (evolution) and then you come to a crisis and when each crisis is dealt with you come to next growing stage.

-h